klassijs/klassi-js/README.md

   --tags @get,@put || will execute the scenarios tagged with the values provided.
 If multiple are necessary, separate them with a comma (no blank space in between).
   --featureFiles features/utam.feature,features/getMethod.feature || provide specific feature files containing the scenarios to be executed.
 If multiple are necessary, separate them with a comma (no blank space in between).
 ```
+## Upgrading to klassi-js v5
+To upgrade existing projects for use with klassi-js v5, please follow these few steps [HERE](docs/upgradeDoc.md)

 ## Directory Structure
-You can use the framework without any command line arguments if your application uses the following folder structure, to help with the built in functionality usage, we have added a .envConfigrc.js file at the base of the project which will contain all your env configs .
-You can check out the working [TEMPLATE HERE](https://github.com/klassijs/klassi-test-suite)
+You can use the framework without any command line arguments if your application uses the following folder structure, to help with the built in functionality usage.

 ```bash
 .